Foreclosure by Power of Sale

 Deed of Trust and Foreclosure by Power of Sale

 In many jurisdictions, a deed of trust is required in order to conduct a foreclosure by the power of sale.
 A deed of trust conveys the property from the mortgage holder to the trustee, who holds the property in trust for the mortgage holder.
-In the instance of foreclosure, the trustee, not the mortgage holder, conducts the sale of the mortgaged property.
-The trustee is generally instructed by the mortgage holder to foreclose on the mortgage and is under no obligation to determine whether this foreclosure is justified.
+In the instance of foreclosure, the trustee, not the mortgage holder, conducts the sale or foreclosure auction of the mortgaged property.
+The mortgage holder generally instructs the trustee to foreclose on the mortgage and is under no obligation to determine whether the foreclosure is justified.

-A deed of trust and trustee supervised foreclosure allows the mortgage holder to bid for the foreclosed property, provided the trustee and the mortgage holder are not closely associated.
-Otherwise, a mortgage holder cannot bid for the mortgaged property when the foreclosure is by power of sale.
+A deed of trust and trustee-supervised foreclosure allows the mortgage holder to bid for the foreclosed property at the public auction, provided the trustee and the mortgage holder are not closely associated.
+Otherwise, a mortgage holder cannot bid for the mortgaged real estate when the foreclosure is by the power of sale.

 Foreclosure by power of sale requires notice of the sale to interested parties.
-Generally speaking, this is done by taking out an advertisement in a local newspaper in the jurisdiction in which the property is located.
-Many states also require notice be given to the mortgagor.
+Generally speaking, this is done by taking out an advertisement in the local legal newspaper in the jurisdiction in which the property is located.
+Many states also require notice to be given to the mortgagor.

 This procedure has resulted in some constitutional controversy.
 It has been argued in several cases that foreclosure by power of sale legislation fails to comply with the notice and hearing requirements of the Fourteenth Amendment of the U. S. Constitution.
-Courts have consistently rejected this theory when it comes to private foreclosure actions with no public official conducting the foreclosure sale, ruling that there is no state action necessary to invoke the terms of the Fourteenth Amendment.
-However, there have been rulings indicating that if the mortgage holder is a government entity or if a public official conducts the foreclosure sale, the Fourteenth Amendment might be invoked and stricter notice requirements might apply.
-The case law on this issue is so far unsettled.
+However, courts have consistently rejected this theory when it comes to private foreclosure actions with no public official conducting the foreclosure sale, ruling that there is no state action necessary to invoke the terms of the Fourteenth Amendment.
+But there have been rulings indicating that if the mortgage holder is a government entity or if a public official conducts the foreclosure sale the Fourteenth Amendment might be invoked, and stricter notice requirements might apply.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help